trptcolin/macro-workshop/doc/exercises/01_generating_code.md

 ## Generating expressions with plain old functions

-1. In the REPL, type an expression that returns `(println "hi")`.
+1. In the REPL, write an expression that will *return* the expression `(println "hi")`.
 To be clear, the code that you *type* shouldn't print "hi" to STDOUT, but if you copy the return value and type *that* into the REPL too, that *should* print "hi" to STDOUT.

    (hint: what does `quote` do?)